 - Maintain healthy habits, like eating well, getting enough sleep and managing your stress levels, in order to keep your immune system as strong as it can be.

-If you develop COVID-19 symptoms such as cough, shortness of breath, difficulty breathing, chills, fever, muscle pain, new loss of taste or smell, or sore throat, call your doctor.
+If you develop COVID-19 symptoms such as fever or chills, cough, shortness of breath, difficulty breathing, muscle or body aches, new loss of taste or smell, sore throat, congestion or runny nose, nausea or vomiting, or diarrhea, call your doctor.

 Q: I’m immunocompromised.
 Should I still go to my medical appointments?